insertish/Portfolio/posts/exagear-install.md

 ---
 slug: exagear-install
-title: Installing Exagear In 2020 for Raspberry Pi
+title: Installing Exagear In 2020 (Raspberry Pi)
 tags: exagear raspberry pi
 overline: Eltechs may be gone, but Exagear lives on.
 published: 20th June 2020